jedisct1/swift-sodium/README.md

 although Swift is the primary target, the framework can also be used in Objective C.

-Swift-Sodium requires Swift 1.2 (Xcode 6.3).
+Swift-Sodium requires Swift 1.2 (introduced in Xcode 6.3).

 Usage
 =====